gioboa/qwik-dream-demo/README.md

 ## Startup project

-From the root install all the dependencies `npm run install:deps`
+From the root install all the dependencies `pnpm install`

-## Development server

-Run `npm run dev` to run a dev server for each application.

-## Serve dist folder
+## Serve microfrontends

-Run `npm run preview` to build and serve dist folder for each application.
+Run `pnpm run preview` to build and serve dist folder for each application.

 At http://localhost:5001 you can open the host and see the working application.